 You will not be able to ‘activate’ a community or ‘lead’ a tribe unless you tackle the third element in Seth’s second circle.

 What is Story?

 In this context, ‘Story’ is content.
 From a strategic communications perspective this is what you plan to say to your audiences.
-It’s your content, your messaging.
+It’s your key messaging.

 Communities form around relevant and (what they consider) ‘valuable’ content.
 Think of the SME community built around the American Express sponsored business owner blog.